-Under today’s proposals the Coastguard stations at Clyde, Forth, Portland, Liverpool, Yarmouth, Brixham, Thames and Swansea would close progressively over the period 2012 to 2014/15.
-The station at Solent will be replaced by a new Maritime Operations Centre in the Portsmouth/Southampton area.
+Under today’s proposals the coastguard stations at Clyde, Forth, Portland, Liverpool, Yarmouth, Brixham, Thames and Swansea would close progressively over the period 2012 to 2014/15.
+The station at Solent will be replaced by a new maritime operations centre in the Portsmouth/Southampton area.

 There will now be the opportunity for people to comment on those elements of today’s announcement which differ from the original proposals.
 These will be the subject of a further period of consultation, which will run for twelve weeks ending on 6 October 2011.

-In detail, the Government has concluded:
+In detail, the government has concluded:

-- That the Northern Ireland Coastguard centre at Bangor should be retained because of the specific requirement to manage the civil contingency arrangements unique to Northern Ireland and the relationship with search and rescue partners in the Irish Republic with whom we coordinate closely in air sea rescues in the waters around Ireland
+- that the Northern Ireland Coastguard centre at Bangor should be retained because of the specific requirement to manage the civil contingency arrangements unique to Northern Ireland and the relationship with search and rescue partners in the Irish Republic with whom we coordinate closely in air sea rescues in the waters around Ireland

-- That, in response to concerns expressed over the resilience of infrastructure and communication links within the Scottish Islands and with the Scottish mainland, Coastguard centres in both Stornoway and Shetland should be retained.
+- that, in response to concerns expressed over the resilience of infrastructure and communication links within the Scottish Islands and with the Scottish mainland, coastguard centres in both Stornoway and Shetland should be retained

-- That, in the light of a further review of the potential costs of vacating the existing sites in Swansea and Milford Haven which has shown that there are no financial reasons to favour either location, and in view of the Department’s substantial levels of employment in Swansea, the coastguard centre at Milford Haven rather than the centre at Swansea should be retained.
+- that, in the light of a further review of the potential costs of vacating the existing sites in Swansea and Milford Haven which has shown that there are no financial reasons to favour either location, and in view of the department’s substantial levels of employment in Swansea, the coastguard centre at Milford Haven rather than the centre at Swansea should be retained